Verdence Capital Advisors LLC Acquires Shares of 16,000 Selecta Biosciences, Inc. (NASDAQ:SELB)

 Selecta Biosciences (NASDAQ:SELB) last announced its quarterly earnings results on Thursday, November 5th.
 The company reported ($0.09) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.12) by $0.03.
 The firm had revenue of $4.65 million for the quarter, compared to analyst estimates of $3.75 million.
 On average, equities research analysts predict that Selecta Biosciences, Inc. will post -0.55 EPS for the current year.

-SELB has been the topic of a number of analyst reports.
-Canaccord Genuity reissued a “buy” rating on shares of Selecta Biosciences in a research note on Friday, August 7th.
+A number of brokerages have commented on SELB.
+Canaccord Genuity restated a “buy” rating on shares of Selecta Biosciences in a research report on Friday, August 7th.
+William Blair lowered Selecta Biosciences from an “outperform” rating to a “market perform” rating in a research report on Thursday, October 1st.
 Cantor Fitzgerald restated an “overweight” rating on shares of Selecta Biosciences in a research report on Friday, October 9th.
-HC Wainwright decreased their price objective on Selecta Biosciences from $10.00 to $6.00 and set a “buy” rating for the company in a research report on Monday, October 5th.
-Mizuho lowered Selecta Biosciences from a “buy” rating to a “neutral” rating and decreased their price objective for the stock from $7.00 to $2.50 in a research report on Thursday, October 1st.
-Finally, William Blair lowered Selecta Biosciences from an “outperform” rating to a “market perform” rating in a research report on Thursday, October 1st.
+BidaskClub lowered Selecta Biosciences from a “buy” rating to a “hold” rating in a research report on Wednesday, November 4th.
+Finally, Mizuho lowered Selecta Biosciences from a “buy” rating to a “neutral” rating and decreased their price objective for the stock from $7.00 to $2.50 in a research report on Thursday, October 1st.
 One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and four have issued a buy rating to the company’s stock.
 Selecta Biosciences presently has an average rating of “Hold” and a consensus price target of $6.29.

 About Selecta Biosciences